fabiohaifa/Jobsity/readme.md

 */stock={CODE}*
 > *{CODE}* is the stock market share code like: **AMZN.US** or **AAPL.US**

-The bot will write the value of the stock market share after reading this information for external tool.
+The bot will write the value of the stock market share after reading this information from an external tool.
 All bot responses will not be storage in the database.

 ## Technologies